sooluh/sooluh/README.md

 ### :star_and_crescent: Ayah of the Day

 <!-- AYAHADAY:START -->
-<sub>_The Cave_</sub><br>
+<sub>_Ta-Ha_</sub><br>
-**Surah Al-Kahf** (18: 28)
+**Surah Taha** (20: 47)

-> And patiently stick with those who call upon their Lord morning and evening, seeking His pleasure.
-Do not let your eyes look beyond them, desiring the luxuries of this worldly life.
-And do not obey those whose hearts We have made heedless of Our remembrance, who follow ˹only˺ their desires and whose state is ˹total˺ loss.
+> So go to him and say, ‘Indeed we are both messengers from your Lord, so let the Children of Israel go with us, and do not oppress them.
+We have come to you with a sign from your Lord.
+And salvation will be for whoever follows the ˹right˺ guidance.

-— Dhu al-Qi’dah 24, 1444H
+— Dhu al-Qi’dah 25, 1444H
 <!-- AYAHADAY:END -->

 ### :books: Recent Blog Posts